MagicMumble/opty-func/README.md

 After running the project as a result in your terminal you'll get several characteristics about testing every function and method from the compiled library:
-*PASS/FAIL
+* PASS/FAIL
-*Calculated global minimum of current function with current method *Real global minimum
+* Calculated global minimum of current function with current method
+* Real global minimum
-*Calculation error
+* Calculation error
-*Execution time.
+* Execution time

 At the end of output - the amount of conducted tests and failures.